bnabriss/jquery-form-validation/README.md

 }
 ```
 #### Bind error message
-you can simply override the given messages using prototype object, and note that the key of the message is exactly the same of the function name, so when you add your custom validator you should add the  suitable key language if you want to show the error
+you can simply override the given messages using prototype object, and note that the key of the message is exactly the same of the function name, so when you add your custom validator you should add the suitable key language if you want to show the error, you can also use the syntax `'{label}'` in your message to be replaced with your `[data-validator-label]` that you have added to the input, you can also the syntax `{param0}` to bind the first parameter in the error your message.
 ```javascript
 Validator.prototype.language = {/* your custom error messages */}
 ```
-or you can merge exiting errors with additional messages using options parameter in the constructor
+Or you can merge exiting errors with additional messages using options parameter in the constructor
 ```javascript
 $(document).on('blur', '[data-validator]', function () {
     new Validator($(this), {